vader1359/todo-starter/README.md

 - [ ] Add priority property to the items and implement the sort method in the list
 - [ ] Animation implementation
 - [ ] Handle Tab to next-input
+- [ ] Display ... if text is too long
 Feel free to add any more enhancements that you made here.